UKHSA-Internal/coronavirus-dashboard-metadata/modals/compliance.md

 The majority of decisions about the content are made in discussion with the Head of Profession for Statistics, but on some occasions the final sign-off rests with ministers.

-Data are updated daily.
+Data are updated daily (except at weekends after 21 February 2022).
 We know timely information is important to our users, so we commit to update the data at 4pm each day.
 On the rare occasions when delays are unavoidable, we announce this on our homepage and explain the reasons.